christianbosselmann/kcna2/README.md

 # small repository for code snippets and tools
 # PGY-3 neuro, analysing electrophysiological data
-# new to this, comments welcome, hit me up on twitter
+# new to this, comments welcome